 Fast DNA Sequencing Can Offer Diagnostic Clues When Newborns Need Intensive Care

-When Nathaly Sweeney launched her career as a pediatric heart specialist a few years ago, she says it was a struggle to anticipate which babies would need emergency surgery or when.
+When Nathaly Sweeney launched her career as a pediatric heart specialist a few years ago, she says, it was a struggle to anticipate which babies would need emergency surgery or when.

 "We just didn't know whose heart was going to fail first," she says.
 "There was no rhyme or reason who was coming to the intensive care unit over and over again, versus the ones that were doing well."

-Note: A previous version of this story incorrectly spelled Kasia Ellsworth's first name as Kasha.